 - BloomReach has been acknowledged as a Visionary DXP vendor in this report.
 It’s a recognition of the strength of the radically open, extremely versatile and intrinsically intelligent platform they have built.

-- Salesforce offers rich, responsive, personalized experiences for business, partner communities and individual customers.
+- Salesforce offers rich, responsive, personalised experiences for business, partner communities and individual customers.
 As a challenger in the DXP market, Salesforce can rely on a large satisfied customer base.

 - SDL aims to help companies bridge the gaps between marketing, commerce and support content, while using the technologies of their choice.
 SDL Tridion DX is extensible and interoperable with integration frameworks and connects to relevant third-party solutions.
 As a niche player, SDL has a strong global presence.

-Personalization has been a buzzword for years.
-Delivering personalized experiences at the right moment and on the right channel is the dream of every marketer.
-Although there hasn’t been many companies delivering real personalized experiences, this will change rapidly since the up-swing of AI.
+Personalisation has been a buzzword for years.
+Delivering personalised experiences at the right moment and on the right channel is the dream of every marketer.
+Although there hasn’t been many companies delivering real personalised experiences, this will change rapidly since the up-swing of AI.

-Integrating AI and machine learning within a DXP is up-coming and that will drive the delivery of personalized experiences.
-Due to AI, manual testing to deliver optimized personal experience is no longer needed, the DXP will do that for you.
-The data created by these automated tests will be stored and used for future optimization.
+Integrating AI and machine learning within a DXP is up-coming and that will drive the delivery of personalised experiences.
+Due to AI, manual testing to deliver optimised personal experience is no longer needed, the DXP will do that for you.
+The data created by these automated tests will be stored and used for future optimisation.

 Implementation pitfalls and how to avoid them

 Beside the positioning of DXP vendors, there is one recurring theme in Gartner’s report that caught our attention, limited implementation power.
 It’s common for those implementing DXP’s to select partners predominately on technical abilities without verifying their business understanding, UX, project management and data/insights capabilities.
 Without the correct implementation it can be hard to realise the value of the platform.